parse-community/docs/_includes/arduino/getting-started.md

 Option 1: SSL

-SSL requires that the Arduino knows the server fingerprint.
+SSL requires that the Arduino know the server fingerprint.
 The server fingerprint can be found using the Chrome browser.
 Browse the secure server URL, press `ctrl+shift+i`, select `security` tab, click `view certificate`, and get the thumbprint from the `details` tab.
 Specify this as well in your `setup` function:

 ```cpp
 void setup() {